 When I was eleven I booked my first on camera role on a local teen show.

 I continued my training in acting when I went to college.
 I spent half of my time training in performance, half of my time studying psychology, and in a fourth dimension I did internships.
 At 19 I auditioned and was accepted into the Groundlings.
 I once again learned how lame my jokes could be.

 We worked on that.

 Trying to finish up my double degree, I took a break with the Groundlings and completed my schooling in four years.

 After college I interned with A Noise Within, where I was classically trained with the best team of actors and directors.

-I performed improv and sketch with a wonderful group known as Duchess Riot, and am now currently co- producing a two woman show called "The K-Lo Sketch Show!"
-It is the longest running show at Open Space Theater on Fairfax, and we're very happy to call them our home.
+I performed improv and sketch with a wonderful group known as Duchess Riot, and formerly co-produced a two woman show called "The K-Lo Sketch Show!"
+It was the longest running show at Open Space Theater on Fairfax, for two years running.

 I love Sci-Fi, Video Games, Action, Poetry and Comedy.

 I’ve got a million interests, but none so near and dear to my heart as creating stories worth telling.

 Hello, and thank you so much for checking out my website!